akamai/mpulse.js/README.md

 Once `mpulse.js` is loaded, there is a global `mPulse` object available on `window`.
 It also registers itself as a RequireJS module.

-To start working with the API, you first need to configure it with your API key:
+To start working with the API, you first need to configure it with your API key and REST API Secret Key:

-    var mPulseApp = mPulse.init("abcd-efgh-ijkl-mnop-qrst");
+    var mPulseApp = mPulse.init("api-key", "rest-api-secret-key");

 Then, you can either interact with it via the object returned from `init()` or via the same methods on the core `mPulse` object.